 Thoughtful long-form content can be an integral component of your content marketing strategy.
-Read on to learn more about how you can write engaging long-form content as part of your overall marketing strategy.

 How do you write long-form content?

 Successful long-form content that will connect with readers and deliver content marketers tremendous results isn’t that different from your typical high school English essay.
-Here are a few steps to get you started in the content creation process.
+Here are a few tips and steps to get you started in the content creation process.

-1. Start with a focus keyword.
+1. Start with a focus keyword

-2. Add a strong topic sentence.
+2. Add a strong topic sentence

-3. State your thesis.
+3. State your thesis